-Skaill and the Wirk, Rousay: Day Five
+Skaill and the Wirk, Rousay: Day Nine

 At the end of the first week of the 2021 season, here is today’s excavation update from the University of the Highlands and Islands Archaeology Institute’s Dan Lee.